umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 Service connectors are responsible for knowing how to handle the mapping between artifacts and entities.
 They know how to gather all the data needed for the type of entity they correspond to, including figuring out what dependencies are needed for a particular entity (e.g. in Umbraco, how a document type will depend on a data type).
 They are responsible for packaging an entity as an artifact and for knowing how to extract an entity from an artifact and persist it in a destination site.

-Service connectors inherit from `ServiceConnectorBase` and constructed with the artifact and entity as generic type arguments.
+Service connectors inherit from `ServiceConnectorBase` and are constructed with the artifact and entity as generic type arguments.

 The class is decorated with a `UdiDefinition` via which the name of the entity type is provided.
-This needs to be unique across all entities so it's likely worth prefixing with something custom to your package or application.
+This needs to be unique across all entities so it's likely worth prefixing with something specific to your package or application.

 The following example shows a service connector, responsible for handling the artifact shown above and it's related entity.
 There are no dependencies to consider here.
 More complex examples will involve collating the dependencies and potentially handling the extraction in more than one pass to ensure updates are made in the correct order.